kylelange/QandA/README.md

 ## _Week Four Requirements (pages where these are used are added INSIDE each requirement):_

-* Writing and calling custom helpers to quickly format data.
+* _Writing and calling custom helpers to quickly format data_
-    * unanswered-question.js: any question w/out an answer is given a string heading- UNANSWERED
+    * _unanswered-question.js: any question w/out an answer is given a string heading- UNANSWERED._
-* Combining or cross-referencing multiple pieces of data into single, easier-to-access properties with computed properties.
+* _Combining or cross-referencing multiple pieces of data into single, easier-to-access properties with computed properties_
-    * answer-tile.js/hbs is given a computed property (computedAnswer) to combine a user's name and answer in a display.
+    * _answer-tile.js/hbs is given a computed property (computedAnswer) to combine a user's name and answer in a display._
-* Sorting and organizing data with computed properties.
+* _Sorting and organizing data with computed properties_
-    * question-detail.js has a computed property to list user answers in alphabetical order by name
+    * _question-detail.js has a computed property to list user answers in alphabetical order by name._
-* Using Ember Services to allow a user to save questions. question-service.js allows a user to save a question on a new route (savedquestions.js/hbs).
+* _Using Ember Services to allow a user to save questions_ _question-service.js allows a user to save a question on a new route (savedquestions.js/hbs)._
-* Nested Routing

 ## Prerequisites